dddrrreee/cs140e-25win/labs/8-device-int/README.md

 #### Errata and clarifications.

 notes:
+  - Part 4:  once the logic analyzer code works, make sure you switch the `4-logic-analyze/Makefile` to use your `sw-uart.c`.  you may also have to switch your `libpi/Makefile` to use `libpi/src/sw-uart.c` if you haven't already (and copy `sw-uart.c` from last lab there if you didn't already).

   - the  `2-gpio-int/Makefile` references 2024: you should change to 2025.

   - Part 1: the vector base register is an extension for the arm 1176